GontikR99/r99info/README.md

 # r99info: a Discord <--> Project1999 bridge

+## Caution
+I got caught and banned for running this.
+Caveat Emptor.

 ## Prerequisites
 This bot is written in Python, expected to be run on Linux, and is developed on Debian Stretch 32-bit.